CS253-F20/project-cyoagen/Docs/iteration_report_4.md

 - Added a title to each situation
     - Created a new field for each situation that is a short title to be displayed during linking -Completed By: Drew & Evan

-## Tasks Not Completed

 - Have users be able to create a game and see it on the browse games page
     - Polish and tidy up each individual's work so that this experience is achievable by the end of the week
         - The parts should mostly be there, now we just need to make the last touches to make sure they all work together
             - Assigned To: Team

-    - Currently we have most of the complete experience working, and are waiting for the search games page to be completed, which will finish the end to end experience that it possible at this point.
+## Tasks Not Completed

+- All Planned Tasks Were Completed

 ## Issues

+- No Major Issues Were Encountered This Week

 ## Adjustments to Overall Design